-Affidavit for Violation of Probation
+Affidavit for Violation of Probation in Tampa

-The VOP affidavit will state the case number and nature of the underlying charges that caused you to be placed on probation.
-The affidavit will also describe how the violation allegedly occurred by stating the things you did or failed to do as required in your order of probation.
+If your probation officer believes you violated your probation in a felony case, the probation officer will file a “Florida Department of Correction Affidavit of Violation of Probation.”
+The VOP affidavit lists the case number and nature of the underlying charges that caused you to be placed on probation.
+The affidavit will also describe how the violation allegedly occurred by stating what you did or failed to do as required in your probation order.

-The probation officer in Florida is also required to file a violation report which can request the court take the following action:
+The probation officer in Florida is also required to file a violation report, which can request the court take the following action:

-1. Issue a warrant for your arrest pending a violation of probation hearing;
+- Issue a warrant for your arrest pending a violation of probation hearing;

-2. Issue a notice to appear for a violation of probation hearing without a warrant;
+- Issue a notice to appear for a violation of probation hearing without a warrant;

-3. Conduct a violation of probation hearing after a warrant-less arrest is conducted; or
+- Conduct a violation of probation hearing after a warrant-less arrest is conducted; or

-4. Take no further action.
+- Take no further action.

 Attorney for VOP Cases in Florida

-If you are charged with Violation of Probation in Tampa or Plant City in Hillsborough County, FL, then contact an attorney at the Sammis Law Firm.
+If you are charged with Violation of Probation in Tampa or Plant City in Hillsborough County, FL, contact an attorney at the Sammis Law Firm.
 We can help you fight for the best result.
+We also represent clients charged with violating probation in Clearwater or St. Petersburg in Pinellas County, or New Port Richey or Dade City in Pasco County, FL.

 Call (813) 250-0500.